temporary0723/swipe-unlock/README.md

 1. **Unlock a Message**: Click the 🔒 lock icon next to any message that has multiple swipes
 2. **Navigate Swipes**: Use the ← → buttons to browse through different swipe versions
 3. **View Counter**: The counter shows current swipe position (e.g., "2/5")
+4. **Toggle Translation**: Click the 🌐 language icon to switch between original and translated text
-4. **Lock Message**: Click the 🔓 unlock icon to lock the message and return to normal state
+5. **Lock Message**: Click the 🔓 unlock icon to lock the message and return to normal state

 ### Visual Indicators

 - **🔒 Locked Icon**: Message swipes are locked (default state)
 - **🔓 Unlocked Icon**: Message swipes are accessible for navigation
 - **Highlighted Counter**: Original swipe number is shown in quote color
+- **🌐 Translation Toggle**: Shows active (colored) when translation is enabled
 - **Border Highlight**: Unlocked messages have a colored left border

 ### Safety Features

 - **Single Message Unlock**: Only one message can be unlocked at a time
 - **Conflict Prevention**: Warns when trying to unlock multiple messages
-- **Last Message Protection**: Prevents swiping last message while another is unlocked
-- **Generation Block**: Blocks new AI generation while a message is unlocked

 ## Installation